Mykola-CI/pedigreat/readme.md

 ![Presentation of focus effect on menu buttons](documentation/buttons-navbar-focus.gif)

 *
-  - Mobiles with a conventional Burger Icon
+  - layout for Mobiles goes with a conventional Burger Icon

 ![Header and Nav-bar with burger icon for smaller screens](documentation/nav-bar-burger-icon.png)